-File Form 941 with the IRS by April 30, 2024, to report the federal income tax, social security tax and Medicare tax you withheld from your employees' pay during the first quarter of 2024 (January, February and March).
-If your company timely deposited all taxes when they were due, the filing deadline is extended to May 10, 2024.
+File Form 941 with the IRS by April 30, 2025, to report the federal income tax, Social Security tax and Medicare tax you withheld from your employees' pay during the first quarter of 2025 (January, February and March).
+If your company was timely in depositing all taxes when they were due, the filing deadline is extended to May 10, 2025.
+However, since the extended deadline falls on a weekend, the extended deadline is the next business day, which is May 12, 2025.

-May 2024
+May 2025